yifeifang/cse481c/Lab-10:-Robot-frontends-with-raw-JavaScript.md

 </div>
 ```

-Refresh the page and you should see the following:
+Refresh the page at http://localhost:8080 and you should see the following:
 ![image](https://cloud.githubusercontent.com/assets/1175286/24991988/8407f746-1fd3-11e7-802d-9b17db52fb8d.png)

 Hopefully you now have an idea of how to complete the teleop assignment.